fionn-moran/Assignment3SoftwareDevTools/README.md

 - Menu Items for Persistence - Load/Save Coffee Shops, and an Exit option.

 #### Sales:
-- Menu Items for Adding, Listing, Updating, and Deleting Sales.
+- Menu Items for Adding, Updating, and Deleting Sales.
-  - Listing submenu to allow listing of All/Fulfilled Sales.
+  - Listing submenu to allow listing of Fulfilled Sales.
 - Menu Items for labelling Sales - Fulfilled.
-- Menu Items for Searching amongst Sales - by Price and by Sale Details.
+- Menu Items for Searching amongst Sales - by Sale Details, and by exact price / minimum price.

 ### Logging:
 - Logging capabilities are added via MicroUtils Kotlin-Logging.